snydernb1/snydernb1/README.md

 ### Hi there 👋

 Thanks for checking out my page!
 After spending nearly 5 years in architecture, I decided to embark on a new adventure and pursue software engineering.
-I’ve spent the past six months at App Academy working 40+ hour weeks, often including weekends, to learn several new skills including: Python, JavaScript, React, SQL and Node, to name a few.
+I’ve spent the past six months at App Academy working 40+ hour weeks, often including weekends, to learn several new skills including: Python, JavaScript, React, Redux, SQL and Node, to name a few.
 Additionally, I’ve built three full stack web application clones, which can be found below.

 While I’m leaving architecture behind, I’m bringing a wealth of knowledge and incredible experiences along with me in this new pursuit.
 From coordinating revisions between owner, contractor and consultant teams to refining design details to bring a client’s vision to life.
 I’ve only just started my journey as a developer but, I believe my background in architecture has already given me a leg up at App Academy.
 I have been able to complete the program without being deferred (held back for scoring less than 80% on any test or failing any project specs).